jackgisel/daily-dsa-practice/README.md

 ### Day 15 - Valid Parentheses

 Using a stack we can iterate through the string adding opening brackets it the stack and popping the stack we can valid when a closing parenthese shows up.

+### Day 16 - Compare Keystrokes

+Given two strings s and t compare the 2 strings given that # is a backspace.
+To solve this we could iterate through both of the strings seperatly using stacks to compare their differences, but this would be a O(4\*N) solution which I know is just O(N), but I think we might be able to solve this using 1 loop through the strings.